Efficiently stable presentations from error-correcting codes

+\tnote{changed remark below based on referee comment} \begin{remark} Throughout this text, whenever $\mu_R$ is specified by not $\mu_S$ we mean that $\mu_S$ is chosen as the induced distribution defined in~\eqref{eq:mus}. \end{remark}

 Definition~\ref{def:eff-stab} specifies what it means for a presentation to be stable, but not when the presentation is \emph{efficiently} stable.
 As mentioned in the introduction, the goal is to optimise the tradeoff between the encoding length of the presentation and the resulting modulus of stability.
 We now choose a complexity measurement for presentations: \begin{definition}[Length of a presentation] Let $G=\langle S\colon R\rangle$ be a finite presentation.
-The \emph{length} of the presentation will be where $|r|$ is the length of the word $r\in \mF(S)$ written in the basis $S$.\footnote{Another popular notion of length is the bit length of the encoding of $\langle S\colon R\rangle$, where exponents in $r\in R$ can be written in binary.
-Up to a factor of $\log |S|$, our notion is stricter than that.
-See \cite{babai1997short}.} \end{definition}
+The \emph{length} of the presentation will be \end{definition}

 The search for the shortest possible presentations of finite groups, and in particular of finite simple groups, contained many twists and turns.
 Clearly, the shortest presentation of some groups, e.g. $G=\Z_2^k$, needs to be of size at least $\poly\log|G|$.
 On the other hand, it turns out that there are finite simple groups with minimal presentation length $\poly\log\log|G|$, which was a big surprise (see \cite{guralnick2008presentations} and the references therein).
 Also, all finite groups (without ${}^2G_2(q)$ composition factors) have a presentation of length $O(\log^3(|G|))$.
 Thus, we can say that a presentation is ``efficient'', if its length is not much larger than the shortest possible one.
 This can be phrased in various ways, and certain choices of parameters can be applied in different ways.
 Our exact choice of tradeoff parameters between length and modulus of stability, which we shall refer to as efficiently stable, is motivated by natural examples which we outline next.